ayimdomnic/ayimdomnic/README.md

 ### Currently Learning

-- CSS for Javascript Developers
+- Telemetry in Javascript
-- NextJs (How the Magic Happens)
+- Business Process Managers
-- Typescript for system Engineering
+- Tooling in typescript

 ### Ask Me about